 Whether you are playing with one friend or with five, Chinese Checkers can be a challenging game for any player.
+While learning how to play Chinese Checkers can be intimidating, it is an extremely fun time once you learn how to play.
 The board looks like a six pointed star, with each player presiding over a triangle of marbles or pegs.
 The object of the game is simple: to get your colored marbles or pegs to the opposite side of the board.

 The rules broadly stay the same, no matter how many players are involved.
 When you’ve got more than three players, the players are separated by an empty triangle and you move clockwise when taking turns.

 These pieces can move across the board in a number of ways, but you can only move one piece at a time.
 Players can move into the next adjacent space or even jump over marbles that are right next to them.
 Once you’ve got all your pieces out of your triangle, the race is on to get them to the opposite side of the board, before the other players.

 Keep it together.
 This is one of the most basic yet important concepts when learning how to play Chinese Checkers.
 One of the simplest strategies involves keeping your marbles close together as you move them across the board.
 Keep your marbles together, with limited spaces separating them.
 This sets you up for some quick hops over other marbles as you advance across the board.
 Bunching your marbles together means you can move the board at a quicker pace, but move strategically!
 You don’t want to leave any marbles behind.